List of Supergirl characters: Zor-El

-Zor-El (portrayed by Robert Gant in season one and two, Jason Behr in season six) is Kara's biological father who sacrificed himself to see that Argo City was unharmed by Krypton's destruction.
+Zor-El (Robert Gant in season 1-2, Jason Behr in season 6) is Kara's biological father who sacrificed himself to see that Argo City was unharmed by Krypton's destruction.

 In season six sometime after the Crisis, it was revealed that Zor-El survived the destruction of Krypton by sending himself into the Phantom Zone.
 He reunited with Kara and kept her safe from the Phantom Zone Phantoms as they work to find a way out of the Phantom Zone.
 When hitching a ride on a Phantom with Kara, Zor-El is kidnapped by Scar and his men where they plan to feed him to the creature in Shadow Lake.
 He is saved by Supergirl and Nyxly.
 When the Super Friends use a sun bomb to help save Supergirl, she flies Zor-El to the Tower as it leaves the Phantom Zone.
 When on Earth, he starts to develop his Kryptonian abilities and poses as Kara's uncle Archie from Midway City.
 Zor-El takes note of the garbage in the ocean and compares it with how Krypton's oceans were destroyed before Krypton's destruction.
 He modifies a Kelex from the Fortress of Solitude to help clean up the oceans by turning the garbage into energy that it can absorb.
 Something goes wrong and Zor-El helped to create a virus to shut it down before it can explode.
 Zor-El later states to Kara that it's time for him to reunite with Alura as Brainiac 5 prepares to take him to Argo City.

 Eliza Danvers

-Eliza Danvers (portrayed by Helen Slater) is a scientist and Kara's foster mother, who is more protective of Kara than she is of her biological daughter Alex.
+Eliza Danvers (Helen Slater) is a scientist and Kara's foster mother, who is more protective of Kara than she is of her biological daughter Alex.
 She is the one to tell Kara and Alex about her husband working with the DEO to protect Kara and warns them about Hank as he is not to be trusted because of his involvement in Jeremiah's death.
 After the revelation that J'onn J'onzz has secretly taken over leadership of the DEO in Henshaw's place, Eliza occasionally offers her scientific expertise for the organization when needed.

 In season five sometime after the Crisis, Eliza contacted Kara and Alex that Jeremiah has died.
 She later presided over his funeral.

 In season six, Eliza helps out in the fight against the fight against Lex Luthor and Nyxlygsptlnz where she shot three owl manifestations that targeted Dreamer.
 Afterwards, she attended Alex and Kelly's wedding.

 Slater previously portrayed Supergirl in the 1984 film and Lara-El in the television series Smallville.